Begum Akhtar: Career

 Like others of that era, she sang her songs herself in all her films.
 She continued acting in the following years.
 Subsequently, Begum Akhtar moved back to Lucknow where she was approached by the famous producer-director Mehboob Khan, to act in Roti which was released in 1942 and whose music was composed by the maestro Anil Biswas.
 "Roti" contained six of her ghazals but unfortunately due to some trouble with the producer, Mehboob Khan subsequently deleted three or four ghazals from the film.
 All the ghazals are available on Megaphone gramophone records.
 Begum Akhtar, meanwhile, left Bombay and returned to Lucknow.
-Her name appears differently in many film credits as Akhtaribai Fyzabadi, Akhtaribai Faizabadi, Akhtari and Begum Akhtar.
+Her name appears differently in various film credits as Akhtaribai Fyzabadi, Akhtaribai Faizabadi, Akhtari and Begum Akhtar.

 In 1945, Akhtari Bai married a Lucknow-based barrister, Ishtiaq Ahmed Abbasi, and became known as Begum Akhtar.
 However, after marriage, due to restrictions by her husband, she could not sing for almost five years and subsequently, fell ill and emotionally depressed.
 That is when her return to music was prescribed as a befitting remedy, and in 1949 she returned to the recording studios.
 She sang three ghazals and a dadra at Lucknow All India Radio station.
 She started crying afterwards and returned to singing in concerts, which she continued to do unto death.
 She sang publicly in Lucknow, in a women's only concert in aid of the war with China, which was held in 1962.

 Her voice matured with time, acquiring richness and depth.
 She sang ghazals and other light classical pieces, in her inimitable style.
 She has nearly four hundred songs to her credit.
 She was a regular performer on All India Radio.
 She usually composed her own ghazals and most of her compositions were raag based.
 She also sang the timeless Bengali classical song "Jochona Koreche Aari" (জোছনা করেছে আড়ি).

 On 7 October 2017, Google dedicated a Doodle profile to her commemorating the 103rd birthday of Begum Akthar.